About the Program

 If you would like to share accommodations with another meeting attendee to diffuse costs, please contact the SIVB office with your name, contact information, and housing needs (including your gender and days you need to share).
 When we find an appropriate applicant, we will connect you.
 Once introduced, it is up to the two of you to make your own hotel reservations together, directly with the hotel.
 NOTE: You, the respondent, and not the SIVB, will assume all responsibility for any arrangements made afterwards.
 SIVB is not liable for any rooming costs incurred with shared rooms in this program.

-To register in advance with the Early Bird registration rates, print out the hard copy registration form and mail it with the appropriate fees to: Society for In Vitro Biology, 514 Daniels St., Suite 411, Raleigh, NC 27605, USA.
-You can also email it to email@example.com or fax it to (910) 755-5432.
+To register in advance, print out the hard copy registration form and mail it with the appropriate fees to: Society for In Vitro Biology, 514 Daniels St., Suite 411, Raleigh, NC 27605, USA.
+You can also email it to firstname.lastname@example.org or fax it to (910) 755-5432.

 Student Registration FREE

 The Society for In Vitro Biology (SIVB) has always believed that the future of in vitro biology lies in today’s students and is committed to the future endeavors of science by encouraging the continued growth of upcoming researchers and scientists.
 To support the Society’s vision of encouraging education and informational exchange, we are offering all current students, who submit an abstract, are 18 or above and show institutional certification, free registration to the scientific sessions of the 2017 In Vitro Biology Meeting.
 Also, as an added bonus, all students who register and attend the 2017 Meeting will receive free membership to the Society in 2018!

 It’s time to start making plans to join your colleagues not only for the meeting, but also for the special events happening before, during, and after.
 Below are a few of the possible social or scientific tours and events on which SIVB is working.
 Keep checking back for details as events are finalized and to purchase your tickets to participate before they run out!